42Bastian/JagHivelyPlayer/player/readme.md

 In order to stop the DSP, write `1` to `DSP_flag_replay_ON_OFF` and wait until it becomes `4`.

 Writing `5` will pause the current song.

+Writing `6` will restart the current song / start a new song.

+16kHz/8bit signed samples can be played.
+Mixed right/left.
+Store the sample address * 2 at `DSP_sample_ptr` and the size*2 at `DSP_sample_size`.